Alexander Knox was educated at the University of Western Ontario and first appeared on the American stage with the Boston Repertory Theatre in 1929.

 His English films include a small part in the James Bond film You Only Live Twice (1967).

-He also wrote six adventure novels, few plays and at least three detective novels under a pseudonym prior to 1945.
+He also wrote six adventure novels, a few plays and at least three detective novels under a pseudonym prior to 1945.

 Strathroy is 35 kilometres west of the City of London, Ontario, and is the largest community in Middlesex County outside London.
 The Strathroy-Caradoc municipality was created through the merger of the former town of Strathroy and the township of Caradoc in 2001.